paulkarpenko/us-code-ui/uscode/title-49-transportation/chapter-011-national-transportation-safety-board.md

 Pub.
 L. 108–168, § 4, Dec.
 6, 2003, 117 Stat.
 2033, as amended by Pub.
 L. 109–443, § 3, Dec.
 21, 2006, 120 Stat.
 3298, provided that: “(a) In General.—The National Transportation Safety Board may enter into agreements or contracts under the authority of [section 1113(b)(1)(B) of title 49](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title49-section1113/b/1/B&num=0&edition=prelim), United States Code, for investigations conducted under section 1131 of that title without regard to any other provision of law requiring competition if necessary to expedite the investigation. “(b) Report on Usage.—On July 1 of each year, as part of the annual report required by [section 1117 of title 49](./chapter-011-national-transportation-safety-board.md#section-1117), United States Code, the National Transportation Safety Board shall transmit a report to the House of Representatives Committee on Transportation and Infrastructure, the House of Representatives Committee on Government Reform [now Committee on Oversight and Accountability], the Senate Committee on Commerce, Science, and Transportation, and the Senate Committee on Governmental Affairs that—“(1) describes each contract executed by the Board to which the authority provided by subsection (a) was applied; and “(2) sets forth the rationale for dispensing with competition requirements with respect to such contract.”

 #### Travel Budgets
 Pub.
 L. 106–424, § 9, Nov.
 1, 2000, 114 Stat.
-1886, which required the Chairman of the National Transportation Safety Board to establish annual fiscal year budgets for non-accident-related travel expenditures for Board members to be approved by the Board and submitted to the appropriate congressioal committees with detailed travel reports, was repealed by Pub.
+1886, which required the Chairman of the National Transportation Safety Board to establish annual fiscal year budgets for non-accident-related travel expenditures for Board members to be approved by the Board and submitted to the appropriate congressional committees with detailed travel reports, was repealed by Pub.
 L. 118–63, title XII, § 1207(b), May 16, 2024, 138 Stat.
 1424.

 <a id="section-1114"></a>